WHAT'S ON: Australia Day events around the Northern Rivers

 - Time: 10am

-- Featuring synchronised swimming competitions, The Great Marathon Float, poolside fashion parade, fun races & a surprise event.
+- Featuring synchronised swimming competitions, the Great Marathon Float, poolside fashion parade, fun races and a surprise event

 - Time: 1pm